Parish Changes in Response to COVID-19

 Weddings & Funerals

-Weddings and funerals will generally still be held, but are limited to immediate family only.
-Thank you for understanding.
+Weddings and funerals will generally still be held.
 As always, look out for any updated information from the coordinators of these events as the situation may change.

 A Holy Hour will be offered on Friday from 7:30pm-8:30pm.